Toddler Clinginess: Why It Happens and How To Help - Baby Chick

 Interfering With Life

 Any tantrum can briefly disrupt your daily plans.
-However, suppose your child’s clinginess is preventing them from attending daycare, preventing you from ever leaving them, or interrupting their sleep.
+However, suppose your child’s clinginess is preventing them from attending daycare, preventing you from ever leaving them, or disrupting their sleep.
 In that case, this may be a sign of a deeper problem or disorder.7

 Physical Symptoms

-Helpful Tips to Help With Toddler Clinginess
+6 Tips To Help With Toddler Clinginess

-Be Sensitive to Them
+1. Be Sensitive to Them

 A sensitive response to a child’s clinginess fosters security in the parent-child relationship.2 Validate your child’s feelings of wanting to be close.
 Try saying something like, “I know you want me to hold you.
-I love being close to you too.
+I love being close to you, too.
 I have my hands full right now, so how about you help me by holding this?
 We can snuggle when I’m done.”

-Create and Stick to a Routine
+2. Create and Stick to a Routine

-Practice Separation
+3. Practice Separation

 Since toddler clinginess typically stems from a fear of abandonment, reassuring our children that we will return is essential.
 When leaving them with another trusted caregiver, start with small increments of time.
 Ease into your times apart, and your toddler will learn that you will always come back for them.

-Encourage Exploration
+4. Encourage Exploration

 It is natural for parents to worry; we are most comfortable when our children are near us and visible.
 However, since toddlers feed off our anxiety, try not to show your nervousness when they venture off.
 Instead, you can encourage them to check something away from you.
 Just make sure you are in a safe or baby-proofed environment.

-Praise Their Independence
+5. Praise Their Independence

-Young children thrive off praise.
+Young children thrive on praise.
 When your toddler shows bravery and comfort being apart from you, comment on it.
-When they know that not only are they safe without you but are also making you proud and happy, they are more likely to want to do it again.
+When they know that not only are they safe without you, but are also making you proud and happy, they are more likely to want to do it again.
 However, if possible, try not to force it.
 It is best if they decide to venture from you on their own.

-Provide Comfort Items
+6. Provide Comfort Items

 When you leave your child with another trusted caregiver, try to leave them with something familiar or that reminds them of you.
 This can be a photo, a stuffed animal, or even an article of clothing.